Wednesday's list of which Calderdale schools are closed as Met Office ice warning issued

-Are schools open: Wednesday's list of which Calderdale schools are closed as Met Office ice warning issued
+Are schools open: List of which Calderdale schools are closed and open on Wednesday amid Met Office yellow warning for ice

 and on Freeview 262 or Freely 565

-Some schools have announced they plan to open but others are waiting until tomorrow morning to decide and one has already said it will be closed.
+Some schools announced last night that they were planning to open but others were waiting until this morning to decide.

+Some schools are closed today because of the weather.
+We have compiled a list below.

 It says icy stretches on untreated roads and pavements could impact travel, possibly causing injuries from slips and falls on icy surfaces.

-It is set to feel like -7C between 6am and 8am tomorrow, and -8C at the same time on Thursday.
+It says it will feel like -7C between 6am and 8am today, and -8C at the same time tomorrow.

 Calderdale Council has asked people to avoid unnecessary travel by car or foot.